 In addition to the requisitions that were required to be paid, the municipality required operating funds to carry out the municipal operations.
 The first year of operations was carried out on a municipal budget of $65,355.65, and a levy of 8.0 mills.
 Most of the early By-laws passed by Council fell into three categories: first, there were By-laws relating to finance, either authorizing borrowing, or establishing requisition mill rates as described above; secondly, there were By-laws approving grants to charity organizations like the Red Cross or Canadian Institute of the Blind; and finally, there were By-laws relating to the sale of property through the tax recovery process.
 By the end of 1945, the Council had disposed of over 3,200 acres of tax recovery property.
 The land transaction prices ranged from $3.01 per acre to $13.13 per acre, but the average price for the sale of agricultural land was $5.17 per acre in those first years.
 In addition to the agricultural land that was sold, several hamlet lots were also sold pursuant to the provisions of the Tax Recovery Act.
 Lot prices in the Hamlets ranged from $15.00 per lot in Rowley to $25.00 per lot in Michichi.

 On August 12th, 1958, the Council of the municipality decided to purchase some additional property for expansion to the public works shop in Morrin.
 At that time, there was some speculation that the municipality would be forced into becoming a County, and it was felt that some additional room would be required to accommodate the storage of school busses.
 The transition to a County never materialized, but 3.13 acres of land was purchased from Gideon Winkjer for $950.00, and the land base was in place for what is now our public works yard.
 On June 20th, 1967, a By-law was passed to provide for the construction of a new public works shop on the property that had previously been acquired.
 The original By-law had met with some opposition, and was ultimately quashed; however, in October of 1967, a second by-law was attempted, and a new shop measuring 100 feet by 60 feet was constructed for $46,498.00.

 In January of 1970, the Villages of Delia, Morrin, Munson, Rumsey and Craigmyle, along with the Municipal District of Starland No. 47, joined together to form a regional recreation board called the Starland Recreation and Parks Board.
-Changes to provincial grants led to the demise of the Recreation Board, although Starland County does continue to distribute annual operating grants to the many halls and community organizations in the area.
+Changes to provincial grants lead to the demise of the Recreation Board, although Starland County does continue to distribute annual operating grants to the many halls and community organizations in the area.

 On October 30th, 1972, the Council of the Municipal District of Starland No. 47 came to the realization that the office building located on Lot 10 and the North Half of Lot 11, in Block 2, in the Village of Morrin was no longer large enough to accommodate the administration.
 A By-law was passed that would see the construction of a new administration office on Lots 7, 8 and 9, in Block 1, Registered Plan 4110 A.J., in the Village of Morrin.
 The office was designed by the architectural firm of Beatson and Finlayson of Calgary, and the tender for the construction of the 64 foot by 58 foot building, with a full basement, was awarded to Greene Construction of Drumheller for a low tender price of $129,940.00.
 The construction of the office was financed in a very creative manner that included the use of $12,000.00 in reserves, $39,976.28 from the tax sale surplus account, $32,000.00 of Government of Canada Bonds, and a $60,000.00 short term loan which was to be paid off by a 2.0 mill increase in taxes for the years 1973-75.
 A Federal Government Winter Works Program required construction to commence in October of 1972.
 A fire occurred in the office prior to completion of the construction, and this greatly delayed the opening of the new municipal office.
-The office was, however, completed and it continues to be a very functional building.
-In 2011, the County awarded a contract to Reed Atwood Builders Inc. to construct an expansion on the Administration Office, and to completely renovate the current building.
-The construction featured a number of energy conservation initiatives including a 15kVh solar power structure on the flat portion of the roof.
+The office was however completed and was very functional for over thirty-five years.

 Fire Protection Agreements with the Villages within the municipality have existed for several years.
 On February 12th, 1963, the Council decided that the Hamlet of Michichi should also have its own fire department.
 A 466 gallon tank and a 3 ton Dodge truck were purchased for $3,905.40, and they were stored in "Sandy's Garage" to ensure the truck was always ready to go.
 Joint funding agreements were reached with each of the Villages wherein the municipality would cost share improvements to the Village departments.